Auction Rule

 Directing Climate Act Investments to reduce GHG emissions and support equity and affordability - NYSERDA anticipates developing a regulation covering the auction of allowances to achieve the Climate Act goals of affordability, equity and the just transition to clean energy.
 The Climate Act directs that a minimum of 35 percent of proceeds and a goal of 40 percent be invested to benefit disadvantaged communities.

-DEC and NYSERDA will review comments and further develop pre-proposal materials to define New York’s program.
-DEC will send notices to the distribution list when the second round of pre-proposal materials are posted.
+DEC and NYSERDA will review comments and further develop materials to define New York’s program.
+DEC will send notices to the distribution list when the materials are posted.